You are already optimizing your site for search engines, right? But I bet you aren’t optimizing your images for search traffic!

 - How to Leverage Link Blending and Stage 2 Link Building to Maximize Your Rankings

 When you place an image on your website, make sure you wrap content around it.
-From the text underneath or above the image, the title tag of the page, and even headings, the more the text is related to the image the better off you are.
+From the text underneath or above the image to the title tag of the page, and even the headings, the more the text is related to the image the better off you are.

 Don’t spam everything with keywords, but sprinkle them in when it makes sense.